Code-Institute-Submissions/SegzAyo-frontend-user-centric-Curryt/README.md

 Font Awesome

 Testing
 All through the building process of this website, tests were conducted to make sure that everything works as intended from the conception stage.
 The testing were mostly focused on ease of navigation around the website and that every button works and links to the proper pages.
 Also tested was the confirmation form that collected specific types of information and all required fields are inputted before submission can take place.
-After the final review of Curryt restaurant website, I can confirm that every function works properly.
-User Story Acceptance Criteria
+The only function left to be completed is the confirmation message for the user to know the booking process is completed, User Story Acceptance Criteria
 Given that I’m already on the home page, when I click the menu button, it displays the list of the menu served by Curryt.
 In need of further convincing, I then clicked on About-Us page, the website opens the page where I got more information about the restaurant and the head chef.
 I am ready to book so I clicked the reservation button then it opened the reservation page that required personal details and date and time, then it displays a message confirming the reservation.